techkujaku/raspberry-pi-smart-home-server/README.md

 1) Sonoff intergration with home-assistant
 2) Product review sonoff s26 and how to connect
 3) Product review sonoff mini and how to connect
-4) home-assistant lovelace vertical, task- scheduler
+4) Home Assistant UI Dashboard creation
 5) Mounting USB and Using FTP on windows and mobile devices, Android apps Cx- File Explorer
-6) Qbittorent
+6) VLC and home assistant
 7) Plex-Server
-8) VLC and home assistant
+8) Qbittorent
 9) Node-red and home assistant
 10) Node-red, google assistant and home assistant
 11) Node-red, IFTT, Dibea